Sudley Infant Schools’ safeguarding charter

 - Implementing any learning arising from local and national serious case reviews and other reviews, for example the need to listen and respond to the views and wishes of children, especially when assessing their needs and providing on-going support.

 - Providing children with a curriculum which enables them to learn about risk and how to keep themselves safe and maintain happy and healthy relationships.
 We will provide a listening culture where children have identified adults who they can discuss their concerns with.

 The Designated Safeguarding Officer is Mrs Leonard and can be contacted via the school office.
-If Mrs Leonard is unavailable the Deputy Safeguarding Officers are Mrs O’Rourke, Mrs Mylett and Miss Gill.
+If Mrs Leonard is unavailable the Deputy Safeguarding Officers are Mrs O’Rourke, Mrs Mylett and Mrs Brown.
 Alternatively you can contact Ms Thomas.